The Deliverance director responds to ‘outrage’ over shocking Glenn Close scene

-Lee Daniels addresses ‘outrage’ over shocking Glenn Close scene in The Deliverance
+Lee Daniels responds to ‘outrage’ over shocking Glenn Close scene in Netflix’s The Deliverance

 ‘Lee Daniels, you will pay for your crimes for having Glenn Close say this,’ one viewer wrote